acsaeng/filament-pultruder-gui/README.md

 **Authors:** Aron Saengchan

 ### Summary
-A user-friendly graphical user interface for a filament pultruder device, developed on Python using the Tkinter library.
-This device is designed to convert commingled yarns into continuous fibre-reinforced polymer composite filament for 3D printing.
+A functional graphical user interface designed for a filament pultruder device, developed on Python using the Tkinter library.
+The purpose of this device is to convert commingled yarns into continuous fibre-reinforced polymer composite filament for 3D printing.

 ### Images
 <div align="center">